 Kunle Afolayan’s October 1 arrives in theatres on the back of the Nigerian Independence Day.
-Much like the day it is set aside to commemorate, October 1 also serves us the poignant paradox of how far we have come but, tellingly, how rooted we are in the murky waters of colonialism.
+Much like the day it is set aside to commemorate, October 1 also serves us a paradox of how far we have come but, tellingly, how rooted we are in the murky waters of colonialism.

 Afolayan’s film uses a latter-day colonial setting as a canvas for a mystery after violence engulfs a small town in the month preceding the end of British occupation.
 The script by Tunde Babalola is a tremendous novelty as much as it is an indictment in the sense that this is the most poignant and only Pan-African film I’ve seen make rounds in Ghana.
 It is gushing with the detail and art design of whence from the quaint highlife tunes to 60s apparel and the chilling totems of British occupation.

 There is a middle ground, an ambivalence, found in the people we encounter with regards to points of communication, religion and identity.
 The film is well aware of this ambivalence and the fact of it being the only real change brought on by colonial occupation and subsequent liberation to mostly negative consequences.
 The central setting of Akote typifies this in that it is a trading post and the meeting points of varying culture, ethnicity, religion etc.